Pop Smoke Dead, Rapper Shot & Killed In Hollywood Hills Home

 Rapper Pop Smoke is dead.
-According to a TMZ Report, he was shot and killed in what appears to be a home invasion in his house in Hollywood Hills.
+According to a TMZ report, he was shot and killed in what appears to be a home invasion in his house in Hollywood Hills.

 “The rapper was at his home in the Hollywood Hills at around 4:30 AM when 2 men wearing hoodies and masks broke into his house… this according to law enforcement sources.
 We’re told the 2 men fired multiple shots, striking and critically wounding Pop Smoke.
 The men were seen fleeing on foot,” the report reads.